-Judge Mary Jane Bowes was born on July 18, 1954, in Pittsburgh, Pennsylvania.
-She received her Bachelor of Arts degree from Georgetown University in 1976 and her J.D. from the University of Pittsburgh School of Law in 1979.
+Mary Jane Bowes

+UDGE MARY JANE BOWES was born on July 18, 1954, in Pittsburgh, Pennsylvania.
+She received her Bachelor of Arts degree from Georgetown University in 1976 and, upon graduation, was selected for the James Fulton Internship with Congressman John Heinz.
+In 1979, she earned her law degree from the University of Pittsburgh School of Law.

-After graduation from law school, she served as Judicial Law Clerk to Chief Justice Henry X. O'Brien of the Supreme Court of Pennsylvania and to Judges Harry Montgomery and John P. Hester, both of the Superior Court of Pennsylvania.
+Upon graduation from law school, she served as Judicial Law Clerk to Chief Justice Henry X. O'Brien of the Supreme Court of Pennsylvania and to Judges Harry Montgomery and John P. Hester, both of the Superior Court of Pennsylvania.
 From 1986 to 1998, she was engaged in the private practice of law.
 In 1994, Judge Bowes founded her own firm, specializing in construction and commercial litigation.
+While in private practice, Judge Bowes was chosen as arbitrator in numerous matters in both federal and state court arbitration programs as well as in private arbitrations.
+She was elected to membership in the Academy of Trial Lawyers of Allegheny County in 1996.
 She joined an environmental remediation company as corporate counsel in 1998.